 Subcontractors

-If you plan to hire subcontractors for specialized portions of your landscaping projects (for example, irrigation experts, electricians for outdoor lighting, or plumbers for water features), make sure they hold the required licenses.
+If you plan to hire subcontractors for specialized portions of your landscaping projects (for example, irrigation experts, electricians for outdoor lighting, or plumbers for water features), make sure they hold the required licenses, especially for landscaping Denver projects.

 They might not need separate licenses if they’re working under a licensed general contractor (which could be you if you hold the appropriate license).
-Always verify licenses to avoid legal trouble down the road.
+Always verify licenses to avoid legal trouble down the road, especially for landscaping Grand Junction projects.

 Learn more about contractor licensing by visiting the Colorado Department of Regulatory Agencies.